fluree/docs.flur.ee/src/content/docs/identity/auth-records.md

 ### Authority

-Authority is a feature of FlureeDB that allows one entity, an authority, to act on behalf of another entity, an auth.
+Authority is a feature of Fluree that allows one entity, an authority, to act on behalf of another entity, an auth.
 This feature adds convenience at the expense of security, and should only be used if this trade-off is well understood.

 Any given transaction can be signed by the `_auth` issuing that transaction (if they have a private key), or by another `_auth` that is listed in the original auth record's `_auth/authority`.

 For example, a company may only want their IT team to have private keys.
-All other employees in the company can still transact with FlureeDB, but they do not have their own private keys.
+All other employees in the company can still transact with Fluree, but they do not have their own private keys.

 Let's say an employee, Alba, in the Finance Department want to issue a transaction.
 The IT team would first have to create an `_auth` for Alba and add the IT Team's auth record to the Alba's `_auth/authority`.